Zeffuro/UI_Collections_FFXIV/DelvCD_Snippets/AST_Cards_Received/README.md

-Simple tracker that shows you when you got an AST card, I use it as an addition to my DelvUI Party Cooldowns Bar so I know when I time in a bit more burst if I know I have a card.
+Simple tracker that shows you when you got an AST card, I use it as an addition to my DelvUI Party Cooldowns Bar so I know when I time in a bit more burst if I know I have a card by Zeffuro

+Updated for Dawntrail

 ![AST Cards Received](./Preview.gif?raw=true "AST Cards Received")